 Wild Earth estimates that they are able to use 90% fewer resources than meat-based products.

-“As the first commercially available pet product made via cellular agriculture, our koji treats break entirely new ground for our dogs, our planet, and our industry,” said Wild Earth CEO Ryan Bethencourt in a statement sent to Vegan News.
+“As the first commercially available pet product made via cellular agriculture, our koji treats break entirely new ground for our dogs, our planet, and our industry,” said Wild Earth CEO Ryan Bethencourt in a statement sent to Vegan World News.

 The company is also working on mouse treats for cats, made from lab-grown cells.

 “It became very clear to me that there was no Memphis Meats of pet food,” Bethencourt told Fast Company.

 “There was no Beyond Meat of pet food.
 We really thought that we could transform food for our pets.”